GSA: $260 Million Spent On Outdoor Maintenance Equipment In 2006

 Small Business Set Asides

 If you own a small hardware store or are interested in growing your mid-sized business, a GSA contract (Schedule 51 V) can help.
 The federal government mandated that a substantial portion of the $260 million be set aside for small and disadvantaged businesses.
-Those small and disadvantaged business that have already obtained a GSA contract were able to take advantage of the set aside and grow their businesses.